 The economics of clickbait help explain why so many stories around the events of 2016 and 2017 were designed to provoke particular emotional responses that increase the likelihood, intensity, and duration of engagement with the content.
 In practice, one effective way to do this has been to play to people’s existing biases and sense of outrage when their identity or values are perceived to be threatened.
 This has directly fuelled the rise of exaggerated, inaccurate, misleading, and polarising content.

 The second way that social media’s data-based advertising model contributes to the spread of junk news is by empowering various actors to micro-target potential voters, with very little transparency or accountability around who sponsored the advertisements or why.
 Instead of encouraging users to the go to a certain restaurant or buy a particular brand, political campaigns and foreign operatives have used social media advertising to target voters with strategic, manipulative messages.

 Reason #3: Exposure

 A second explanation for selective exposure focuses on one’s “schemata” — cognitive representations of generic concepts with consistent attributes that can be applied to new relationships and new kinds of information (Fisk and Kinder 1983).
-Whereas the partisanship explanation emphasizes deference to already preferred political figures and groups, the schemata explanation emphasizes that we take cognitive short cuts and depend on ready-made prior knowledge.
+Whereas the partisanship explanation emphasises deference to already preferred political figures and groups, the schemata explanation emphasises that we take cognitive short cuts and depend on ready-made prior knowledge.

 A third possibility is that we rely on selective exposure because we don’t want to face the cognitive dissonance of exposure to radically new and challenging information.
 However, there is minimal research into this explanation.
 It is plausible, however, because investigations of context collapse have revealed that people have very real, jarring experiences when presented with unexpected information and social anecdotes over digital media.